MSP: Man killed in officer-involved shooting

 The man died of his injuries.

-He declined to confirm if the still-unnamed Charlevoix County Sheriff’s Department deputy or the Boyne City Police Department officer fired the fatal round, or share other details of the early morning incident.
+He declined to confirm if the unnamed Charlevoix deputy or the Boyne City officer fired the fatal round, or share other details of the early morning incident.

 Neither officer was injured during the incident.